Know your collective agreement

 - Sick leave

 - Grievance procedures

 - Disciplinary process

 There can be many more provisions in addition to these.
-Your agreement is unique to your bargaining unit, and may be different than contracts in other bargaining units and workplaces.
-If you have difficulty in understanding anything in your collective agreement, contact your steward, who can help explain things.
+Your agreement is unique to your bargaining unit and will be different than contracts in other bargaining units and workplaces.
+If you have difficulty in understanding anything in your collective agreement, contact your steward, who can help explain.

 What should I do if I have issues in the workplace?

 Sometimes you may feel like you need support in a workplace conflict with a coworker or manager or may have questions about a decision made by your employer.
 Have a discussion with your steward to determine if this is a workplace issues for the employer to resolve or if it is a union issue where the steward and your union may need to be involved.

 What should you do?

 - Start by making some notes on what you feel the issue is, include date(s) and as much detail about the incident as possible